tute/fulfill-to-do-app/README.md

-# Todo list management web application
+# Fulfill - Todo list management web application

+Sample app I built in a day as part of an interview.
+Rails 4.1.0.beta1, devise, Backbone v1.1.0.

+## Done

 * I can have my todo list displayed.
 * Assign priorities and due dates to the entries.